PMID to APA converter

 What is a PubMed ID?

-A PubMed ID (PMID) is a unique identification number assigned to each article indexed in the PubMed database.
-It is a numerical value that can be used to locate and retrieve a specific article in the PubMed database.
+A PMID, also known as PubMed ID or PubMed reference number, is a 1-8 digit number assigned by the NIH National Library of Medicine to papers indexed in PubMed.
+The PubMed ID can be used to locate and retrieve a specific article in the PubMed database and is also required to be provided in some citation styles.

 What is a reference list in APA style?